Chapter 6. Signal Transduction

 ○ Binds with GTP for activation, and with GDP for inactivation.

-○ Activates 2nd messengers like PKA, PKC, PKG, opens or closes ion channels (olfaction).
+○ Activates 2nd messengers like PKA, PKC, PKG.

 ○ There’s a connection between directly opening ion channels and sensitivity to olfaction.

-Structure: Composed of three subunits: Gα, Gβ, Gγ.
+③ Structure: Composed of three subunits of Gα, Gβ, Gγ.

 ○ Gβ and Gγ subunits are always together.

-○ Upon GPCR activation, GDP bound to the αβγ complex is released, causing α and βγ subunits to dissociate, activating the G protein.
+○ When triggered by GPCR, the GDP bound to the αβγ complex is released, leading to the separation of the α subunit and the βγ complex, thereby activating the G-protein.

-○ βγ subunit activates adenylate cyclase (AC) and phospholipase C (PLC).
+○ The βγ complex activates adenylyl cyclase (AC) and phospholipase C (PLC).

 ○ 1st.
 G protein moves to GPCR and gets activated.

-○ 2nd. αs subunit of G protein activates adenylate cyclase (AC).
+○ 2nd. αs subunit of G protein activates adenylyl cyclase (AC).

 ○ 3rd.
 AC converts ATP to cAMP.